IHE/RAD.IMR/input/pagecontent/volume-1.md

 Optionally, a FHIR server may support the [_include](http://hl7.org/fhir/search.html#include) search result parameters.
 If the requester specifies this parameter in the search request, then the FHIR Server will include all referenced resources in the same response.
 The advantage is that the requester only needs to issue a single query result and the result will contain all the necessary data.
 The disadvantages are (1) the payload size may increase significantly, (2) the server will need to perform more work and may return the response slower, (3) it is an optional capability of the server.

+#### 1:XX.4.1.8 Deployment Considerations of IMR

+IMR uses FHIR for defining the format of the diagnostic report as well as the protocol to communicate the report with other systems.
+Since FHIR is an emerging technology in many existing deployments, several considerations should be taken when deploying IMR in an existing environment:

+##### Deploying IMR in environment with existing FHIR infrastructure

+IMR can be deployed in an existing FHIR infrastructure.
+The existing FHIR Server can act as the Report Repository with some additional IMR specific support (e.g. handling of the DiagnosticReport.presentedForm).
+New Report Creator, Report Reader and Rendered Report Reader are introduced and they interact with the Report Repository.

+In this case, many of the *organizational* level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` may already exist in the Report Repository.
+Therefore the Report Creator may discover these existing resources prior to create the report.
+When the Report Creator eventually stores the multimedia report to the Report Repository, the FHIR bundle request can reference these existing organizational resources while creating the new IMR DiagnosticReport resource in the same transaction.

+##### Deploying IMR in environment without existing FHIR infrastructure

+IMR can be deployed in an environment without an existing FHIR infrastructure, or in an environment in which the existing FHIR infrastructure cannot be used.
+In this case, a new FHIR infrastructure is required.

+Note that in this situation, although the *organizational* level resources such as `Patient`, `Organization`, `Practitioner` and `PractitionerRole` may already exist somewhere (e.g. in EMR), but they may not exist in the new FHIR infrastructure used for IMR.
+There are two general approaches to address this situation:

+- Backfill the new FHIR infrastructure with these existing *organizational* level resources, and introduce a new method for ongoing synchronization.
+This is out of scope of IMR.
+- When the Report Creator stores the multimedia report to the Report Repository, it uses the `ifNoneExist` attribute in [Bundle.request](https://www.hl7.org/fhir/bundle.html) to specify conditional create.
+A separate method is still required for ongoing synchronization.

 ### 1:XX.4.2 Use Cases

 This profile is focused on encoding multimedia contents in diagnostic reports such that later the user can interact with the embedded multimedia contents in the reports.